Brightspace/d2l-menu-ui/README.md

 While navigation can be done in JS too, `d2l-menu-item-link` gives users the ability to right-click and open in a new tab.
 If providing a JS handler, wire-up to the `d2l-menu-item-select` event.
 In addition, a `d2l-menu-item-separator` can be used to semantically separate menu items.

-The selection menu items act as you would expect a checkbox or radio item to act.
-Multiple checkboxes in the same menu may be selected, but only one radio item in a given `<d2l-menu>` may be selected at once (i.e. selecting one option will deselect all the other `d2l-menu-item-radio` items).

 <!---
 ```
 <custom-element-demo>